Smile (Vitamin C song): Commercial performance

-"Smile" became Vitamin C's highest-charting single in the United States to date, peaking at number 21 on the Billboard Mainstream Top 40 and number 18 on the Billboard Hot 100, becoming her only single to reach the top 20 and her first single to reach the top 40.
+"Smile" became Vitamin C's highest-charting single in the United States, peaking at number 21 on the Billboard Mainstream Top 40 and number 18 on the Billboard Hot 100, becoming her only single to reach the top 20 and her first single to reach the top 40.
 Worldwide, "Smile" peaked at number 13 in New Zealand, number 24 in Iceland, and number 29 in Canada.
-The single went Gold in the US, as certified by the Recording Industry Association of America for shipments in excess of 500,000.
+In the US, the single received a gold certification from the Recording Industry Association of America (RIAA) for shipments in excess of 500,000.
 Billboard attributed the song's success to its intense promotion via television, including featuring in advertisements for The WB series Movie Stars, promos for the NBC series Cold Feet, and the season 9 finale of Beverly Hills, 90210.

 Music video

 The music video takes place in a multi-colored Sam Goody CD store which has several motifs from the album art.
 Lady Saw plays a DJ in the video, while Vitamin C dances with a few backup dancers to the song ("Smile") that Lady Saw is playing.
 The video was directed by Christopher Erskin.